Emma-blnch/Portfolio/README.md

 Welcome to my online portfolio!

 ## 🌟 About Me
-I am a web developer specializing in **HTML, CSS, and responsive integration**.
 This website showcases my work and projects.
 It is designed to provide a **smooth and elegant experience**, both on desktop and mobile.

 ## 🛠️ Technologies Used
 - **HTML5** - Website structure